lightmanBro/myeazipay-server/README.md

 - Rate limiting (100 requests per 15 minutes)
 - Helmet.js security headers
 - Input validation on all endpoints
+- Audit Logs of activities on the server.
+- ACID Compliance for writing to the on wallet transcations
 - CORS configuration

 ## License